oucs-teaching/cosc349-labs/lab08.md

     - However, note that—to my surprise—the PDF above is written for an older version of the Amazon web console, so I have tried to augment the instructions with screenshots from my working through the exercise.
     - Not all of the steps in the tutorial are relevant or necessary, so I will provide a guide that you should read in parallel, below.
     - Ensure that you are reading the material critically and are thinking through what is being achieved as the exercise progresses.
+    - Some of the screenshots below are from 2019, where there was no apparent value in retaking them.
+However the lab exercise has been tested for 2020!

 ### Page 1:
 - We will not be associating a custom domain with your website.
 This means that you can choose any bucket name that you wish to use.
 Otherwise the DNS domain name that you register (and pay for) would dictate the bucket name that you need to use.